ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

 Users who do not have access to NOAA HPSS and do not have the data on their system will need to download :term:`CCPA`, :term:`MRMS`, and :term:`NDAS` data manually from collections of publicly available data, such as the ones listed `here <https://dtcenter.org/nwp-containers-online-tutorial/publicly-available-data-sets>`__.

-Next, the verification tasks must be turned on according to the user's needs:
+Next, the verification tasks must be turned on according to the user's needs.
+Users should add the some or all of the following tasks to ``config.sh``, depending on the verification procedure(s) they have in mind:

 .. code-block:: console